-The Council's Audit and Standards Committee deals with all aspects of advice and guidance for Members on matters of conduct, ethics, propriety and declarations of interest.
-It also assesses, oversees and determines complaints made against Members under the Code of Conduct.
+The Council's Audit and Standards Committee deals with conduct, ethics, propriety and declarations of interest.
+It also oversees and determines complaints made against members under the Code of Conduct.
 The Council has access to a number of 'independent persons' who assist in upholding high standards.
+During 2016, the Council re-appointed its independent persons after seeking expressions of interest and these individuals have worked closely with the Monitoring Officer throughout the year to ensure that high standards of behaviour are maintained.

 The Audit and Standards Committee is a point of reference for the Monitoring Officer who investigates or arranges for the investigation of any allegations of misconduct in accordance with agreed procedures and statutory regulations.
+The Monitoring Officer has reported to the Audit and Standards Committee during the course of the year.